 Make this communication as early as possible to your supervisor and HR office as it gives you a higher chance of proving pregnancy discrimination were it to happen.
 Failing to do only gives your employer a loophole of proving your case wrong.

 In addition, inform your employer if you have any health conditions that needs to be considered.
-They may include diabetes or preeclampsia among others that require special conditions to be requested from your employer.
+They may include diabetes or pre-eclampsia among others that require special conditions to be requested from your employer.
 You might be entitled to some considerations such as time off, frequent breaks, or bed rest among others whose request can only be honored when you announce your pregnancy.

 Step 3.
-Watch Out For Any Workplace Discrimination(How to Spot Pregnancy Discrimination at Work)
+Watch Out For Workplace Discrimination

 Once you have had the information and awareness of pregnancy discrimination, you are ready to identify pregnancy workplace discrimination should it happen to you.
 Pregnancy discrimination entails being treated differently because you are pregnant.